coderaiser/zames/README.md

 ```

-Or could be used with `ctx` as well:
+Or can be used with `ctx` as well:

 ```js
 const ctx = {